o3de/o3de.org/content/docs/user-guide/assets/runtime.md

 There are two ways to handle waiting for an asset load to complete: the blocking way is to call [BlockUntilLoadComplete](https://github.com/o3de/o3de/blob/18205539abf1b1d2eb3959c0a1c42a3eea16a455/Code/Framework/AzCore/AzCore/Asset/AssetCommon.h#L387) on the `Asset<T>` reference.
 This will block the current thread until loading of the asset is completed.
 The other (and recommended) option is to connect to the [AssetBus](https://github.com/o3de/o3de/blob/18205539abf1b1d2eb3959c0a1c42a3eea16a455/Code/Framework/AzCore/AzCore/Asset/AssetCommon.h#L527) and handle the `OnAssetReady`/`OnAssetReloaded` events for your asset.

 Note that the engine does not currently support load cancelling (cancelling a load request before completion), making it possible to call `GetAsset` and then discard the result while waiting for `OnAssetReady` to be called.
-This is highly discouraged, as it would stop functioning if/when load cancelling support is added.
+It is best to avoid relying on this as it is not an intended feature.
+Asset references should always be stored for as long as the asset is expected to be loaded (generally when the asset is in use).

 ### Dependency Loading